woodcox/primitive-jekyll/README.md

 Or install it yourself as:

-    $ gem install primitive-jekyll
+    $ gem install city-jekyll

-> Since [November 2017](https://blog.github.com/2017-11-29-use-any-theme-with-github-pages/) you can use this theme by adding: `remote_theme: woodcock3/primitive-jekyll` to your `_config.yml` file.
+> Since [November 2017](https://blog.github.com/2017-11-29-use-any-theme-with-github-pages/) you can use this theme by adding: `remote_theme: woodcock3/city-jekyll` to your `_config.yml` file.

 ## Usage

 ### Project tree:
 ```
-Primitive-jekyll
+City-jekyll
 │
 ├─── _includes
 |      ├─── author.html